Why Pop Culture has a Place in the Classroom

-“Lucky I know about zombies,” he petitions before detailing how he used the 2009 film Zombieland to explain the Morgenthau Plan, a strategy that made a bored class come alive.
+“Lucky I know about zombies,” he petitions before detailing how he used the 2009 film Zombieland to explain the Morgenthau Plan.
+This strategy made a bored class come alive.

 The Morgenthau Plan sounds like something dry in a heavy textbook, perfect for closing and taking a nap.
 Introducing the topic through the Zombieland rules of zombie apocalypse survival, in this case, Rule #4, “The Double Tap,” as Morgan does, can draw more interest from the outset.

 Would Benjamin Franklin be a Facebook user?
 How would Abraham Lincoln’s presidential campaigns look on social media?
 What would the Great Fire of London or the toppling of the Roman Empire look like on Twitter?

-Teach learners a lesson about digital media whilst deeply exploring historical figures and events by having learners create social media accounts for important figures and events.
+Teach learners a lesson about digital media while deeply exploring historical figures and events.
+Have learners create social media accounts for important figures and events.

 It can be daunting to incorporate music lyrics and movie references for an educator from a different generation than their learners.
 Educator Tim Weedon, however, provides a three-step framework for educators using pop culture in their classrooms.